 It is critical that everyone involved understands the goals and how they were determined.
 To have half of the family on one page (or worse, half of a marriage) while the rest is on a totally different page is a recipe for disaster.

-- We wanted to be at home, not running around.
+- be at home, not running around.

-- We wanted financial breathing room.
+- have financial breathing room.

 Those are the goals that drive us right now.

-Am I Choosing the Best Things?
+Am I Choosing The Best Things?

 It is important to focus on the best things.
 Not the good, not the very good, but the best.
 I think as Americans our lives are filled with good and even very good things, but not the best.
 As Christians this should especially be true.
 We should be living lives that are filled with only God’s best for us since we have the Holy Spirit to help us discern what that is.